OpenUserJS/OpenUserJS.org/views/includes/documents/Tampermonkey-for-Edge.md

 ### Installing Tampermonkey

-To get userscripts going with the Edge version of Tampermonkey, first you have to install it from the [Windows 10 Store][edgeAddons].
+To get userscripts going with the Edge version of Tampermonkey, first you have to install it from the [Windows Store][edgeAddons].
 It works with recent versions of Windows 10 *(14342.0 or higher required)*.

-![Screenshot of Tampermonkey page in Windows Store website][edgeAddonsScreenshot1]
+![Screenshot of Tampermonkey page in Windows Store website][tampermonkeyMSWebStoreScreenshot]

 From the Tampermonkey page in the Windows Store, click the blue "Get the App" button to launch the Windows Store app.
-In the Store click "Install" to start downloading and installing the Extension.
+In the Store click "Get" to start downloading and installing the Extension.
 Once Tampermonkey has finished installing, the Store button should change to a blue "Launch".

-![Screenshot of Tampermonkey installation][tampermonkeyEdgeScreenshot1]

-#### Configure Tampermonkey in Edge ###
 When you first launch Edge with Tampermonkey installed, Edge will prompt you to turn on the Extension.

-![Screenshot of Tampermonkey activation][tampermonkeyEdgeScreenshot3]

-Clicking the ... at the top right of Edge will show the Tampermonkey extension, or you can go to Extensions > Tampermonkey and set the option to Show the button next to the address bar.
+Clicking the ... at the top right of Edge will show the Tampermonkey extension, or you can go to Extensions &rarr; Tampermonkey and set the option to Show the button next to the address bar.

-![Screenshot of Tampermonkey options][tampermonkeyEdgeScreenshot5]

 ### Installing Userscripts